A quantum algorithm for simulating non-sparse Hamiltonians: Introduction

-Simulating non-sparse Hamiltonians can also be used as subroutines for solving linear systems of equations for non-sparse matrices.
-The essence for solving a linear system $A\vec{x}=\vec{b}$ is to apply $A^{-1}$ on $\vec{b}$, assuming here for simplicity that $\vec{b}$ is entirely in the column-space of $A$.
-When $A$ is $d$-sparse, it is shown in \cite{childs2017quantum} that $A^{-1}$ can be approximated as a linear combination of unitaries of the form $e^{-iAt}$.
-An efficient quantum algorithm for Hamiltonian simulation such as \cite{berry2015hamiltonian} can then be used as a subroutine, so that this linear system can be solved with gate complexity $O(d\kappa^2\polylog(N, \kappa/\epsilon))$.
-If $A$ is non-sparse, their algorithm scales as $O(N)$.
-Based on the memory model in \cite{kerenidis2016quantum}, a quantum algorithm for solving linear systems for non-sparse matrices was described in \cite{wossnig2018quantum}, with time complexity (circuit depth) $O(\kappa^2\sqrt{N}\polylog(N)/\epsilon)$.
-If we assume a similar memory structure as in \cite{kerenidis2016quantum,wossnig2018quantum}, using our Hamiltonian simulation algorithm, together with the \emph{linear combinations of unitaries} (LCU) decompositions in \cite{childs2017quantum}, we have a quantum algorithm for solving linear systems for non-sparse matrices with time complexity (circuit depth) $O(\kappa^2\sqrt{N}\polylog(\kappa/\epsilon))$, which is an exponential improvement in error dependence compared to \cite{wossnig2018quantum}.
+\paragraph{Quantum linear systems solver.} Simulating non-sparse Hamiltonians can also be used as a subroutine for solving linear systems of equations for non-sparse matrices.
+The essence for solving a linear system $A\ket{x}=\ket{b}$ is to apply $A^{-1}$ on $\ket{b}$, assuming here for simplicity that $\ket{b}$ is entirely in the column-space of $A$.
+When $A$ is $d$-sparse, it is shown in~\cite{childs2017quantum} that $A^{-1}$ can be approximated as a linear combination of unitaries of the form $e^{-iAt}$.
+An efficient quantum algorithm for Hamiltonian simulation such as~\cite{berry2015hamiltonian} can then be used as a subroutine, so that this linear system can be solved with gate complexity $O(d\kappa^2\polylog(N, \kappa/\epsilon))$.
+If $A$ is non-sparse, the time complexity of their algorithm scales as $\widetilde{O}(N)$.
+Based on the data structure in~\cite{kerenidis2016quantum}, a quantum algorithm for solving linear systems for non-sparse matrices was described in~\cite{wossnig2018quantum}, with time complexity (circuit depth) $O(\kappa^2\sqrt{N}\polylog(N)/\epsilon)$.
+If we assume a similar input model as in~\cite{kerenidis2016quantum,wossnig2018quantum}, using our Hamiltonian simulation algorithm, together with the linear combinations of unitaries (LCU) decompositions in~\cite{childs2017quantum}, we have a quantum algorithm for solving linear systems for non-sparse matrices with time complexity (circuit depth) $O(\kappa^2\sqrt{N}\polylog(\kappa/\epsilon))$, which is an exponential improvement in error dependence compared to~\cite{wossnig2018quantum}.

-In the following we first define our memory model, then describe the algorithm in detail and finally prove the main results.
+In the remainder of this paper, we first define our data structure, then describe the algorithm in detail and finally prove the main results.
 We then finish with a summary of this work and a discussion of the benefits and possible drawbacks of our algorithm.